Parbhat/Python-Pedia/README.md

 # Python-Pedia

-A Wikipedia for Python Programming Language.
+A One Stop for Python Programming Resources.